CSCfi/csc-user-guide/docs/apps/bayescan.md

 always explisitely.
 This is because by default BayeScan tries to use all available cores.

-In Puhti, BayeScan tasks should be executed as batch jobs.
+In Puhti-rhel7, BayeScan tasks should be executed as batch jobs.
 Below is a sample batch job file for BayeScan:

 ```text